A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

 \subsection{Overview}

-We treat our algorithm in the form that we are given a graph $G$, an integer $k$, and a degree-3 tree decomposition $T$ of $G$ of width $w$, where $2k+2 \le w \le 4k+3$, where the upper bound is by Lemma~\ref{lem:compression}.
+We treat our algorithm in the form that the input consists of a graph $G$, an integer $k$, and a degree-3 tree decomposition $T$ of $G$ of width $w$, where $2k+2 \le w \le 4k+3$.
 The algorithm either outputs a tree decomposition of width at most $w-1$, or concludes that the treewidth of $G$ is larger than $k$.
+It is easy to see that $\OO(k)$ applications of this algorithm gives the algorithm $A$ of \Cref{lem:compression} and therefore also the algorithm of \Cref{the:main} up to a factor of $k^{\OO(1)}$ in the time complexity.

-Note that given a tree decomposition $T$ of width $w$, we can obtain a tree decomposition of maximum degree 3, width $w$, and $O(n)$ bags in $w^{O(1)} (n + |T|)$ time by standard techniques~\cite{DBLP:books/sp/Kloks94}.
+We note that given a tree decomposition $T$ of width $w$, we can obtain a tree decomposition of maximum degree 3, width $w$, and $\OO(n)$ bags in $w^{\OO(1)} (n + |T|)$ time by standard techniques~\cite{DBLP:books/sp/Kloks94}, so we will assume that the input tree decomposition $T$ has this form.

 During the algorithm we maintain a degree-3 tree decomposition $T$ and a pointer to a node $r$ of $T$.
-We treat $T$ as rooted on node $r$ and we denote by $W$ the bag of $r$.
-We implement a data structure that supports the following operations.
+We treat $T$ as rooted at the node $r$ and denote by $W$ the bag of $r$.
+We implement a data structure that supports the following queries: